SynapGarden/NVIDIA_blog_mcp/CONTRIBUTING.md

 - Update README.md if you've added features or changed setup
 - Update docstrings in code for new functions/classes
-- Keep technical documentation in `docs/` up to date
+- Keep inline code comments clear and helpful

+## Commit Messages

+- Use clear, descriptive commit messages
+- Reference issue numbers when applicable (e.g., "Fix #123: ...")
+- Keep commits focused on a single change when possible

 ## Questions?

-Feel free to open an issue with questions or reach out to maintainers.
+Feel free to open an issue with questions or reach out to maintainers via GitHub Issues.

-Thank you for contributing! 🎉
+Thank you for contributing!